National Consumer Week 2014

 You can support the 'Good Neighbours Stop Rogue Traders' campaign in the following ways:

-On 3 November the winner of the national film competition, which is sponsored by the Institute of Professional Willwriters (IPW), will be announced.
+On 3 November the winner of the national film competition which is sponsored by the Institute of Professional Willwriters (IPW) was announced as Kevin Turner.
 To help spread the word you can:

 - Share the winning film with local communities and online